HighwayChile/assignment04/README.md

 # DESIGN

 This week, I want to tear down, and rebuild my site in a more intuitive way for the user
-I also want to add user interactivity in search and user ratings/reviews (form and method is the way (post or get))
 <br>

 # PLANS